 1. Angel Investors

 Angel investors are wealthy individuals who invest in businesses.
-These are the high-net-worth individuals that support the company in exchange for ownership of stock or convertible debt if they believe in your product.
+These are the high-net-worth individuals who support the company in exchange for ownership of stock or convertible debt if they believe in your product.
 The angel investor(s) may make a one-time investment to assist the company in growing or investing on a regular basis to support and sustain the company through its early phases of development.

 2. Venture Capital